HPSCTerrSys/namelist_eCLM_bgcmode-NRW/README.md

-# eCLM namelist template
+# eCLM namelist NRW

-eCLM namelist for simulations in biogeochemistry (BGC) mode.
-Can be used in combination with TSMP2 workflow engine.
+eCLM namelist for NRW test in biogeochemistry (BGC) mode.
+Used in the FallSchool 2025.